JakeLabate/TallyEntertainment/README.md

 <br>
 I created 3 "Issues".<br>
 <br>
-To mentioned every possible technical error or opportunity, would take many hours for this, and or site.<br>
+To discover and document every technical error or opportunity, would take many hours for this and or site.<br>
 <br>
 In practice, I understand how to prioritize the finding and resolving of these technical SEO bugs/opportunities.